openedx/open-edx-proposals/oeps/architectural-decisions/oep-0014-proc-archive-repos.rst

 Rejected Alternatives
 =====================

-There are a couple variations of this proposal that were originally discussed in `Initial Archiving Discussions`_.
+There are a couple variations of this proposal that were originally discussed.
 Many of the steps of updating documentation and notifying the open source community are essentially the same; the major differences from the proposed process are outlined below.

 Alternative 1: Archive In Place